socketio/socket.io/README.md

 ## Anatomy of an Engine.IO session

-1. Transport establishes a connection to the Engine.IO URL .
+1. Transport establishes a connection to the Engine.IO URL.
 2. Server responds with an `open` packet with JSON-encoded handshake data:
   - `sid` session id (`String`)
   - `upgrades` possible transport upgrades (`Array` of `String`)